 The Nagging Issue of Not Being Able to Assign Multiple People to Tasks

-We had a number of tasks that needed more than one person to be responsible for.
-An example task could be one where two people needed to chase-up a partner to make a decision.
+We had some tasks that required more than one person to be responsible for.
+An example task could be one where two people are required to chase up a partner to make a decision.
 Another could be three colleagues working on a single landing page.
 We needed these tasks to appear on the daily summary of all responsible people’s home screens.
 We needed this.

 Currently there is no way to assign multiple people to the same task, and this is by design to ensure there is always a directly responsible individual.
 You can read more about this decision here: Why one assignee?